Where to Claim Pennsylvania Lottery Prizes

 You can download a W-2G tax form with a Pennsylvania Department of Revenue account.
 You can create one if you aren't registered yet.

-To view the form, click "View W-2Gs" and choose the tax year to access the W-2G.
+To view the form, enter your Social Security Number and choose the tax year to access the W-2G.